 During the project:

-• All nearby building air intakes are turned off and covered.
+- Nearby building air intakes may be turned off and covered.

 After abatement, the following checks will be made before signing off on the contractor’s work: